-Beyond the providing regular law enforcement duties the School Resource Officers in Beaver County Public Schools are helping students see beyond the handcuffs and blue lights they associate with police officers.
+Beyond the providing regular law enforcement duties the School Resource Officers (SRO) in Beaver County Public Schools are helping students see beyond the handcuffs and blue lights they associate with police officers.
 The officers serve as liaisons between the Sheriff’s Office and the school in which they serve.
 Their responsibility doesn’t stop there as they also educate and advise in their role as resource officer.

 It is a goal of our School Resource Officers to make sure that the students feel protected and also that students learn there are consequences for their actions.
-We truly want the students and the communty to feel secure in their schools.
+We truly want the students and the community to feel secure in their schools.

 The Beaver County Sheriff’s Office established a School Resource Officer in April 2007.
 Deputy Tyler Schena is currently serving in that assignment.